tschaub/gitstatic/readme.md

 ### Running

 The `receiver.js` service can be started with [`node`][node].
 The service is configured with a number of environment variables.
 The `RECEIVER_REPO_OWNER` variable is required, and without it the server will not start.
 The `RECEIVER_REPO_OWNER` value is the name of a GitHub user or organization.
-The server only pays attention to GitHub `push` events from this user/organization.
-Additional configuration is discussed below, but a minimal setup to run the server would look like this:
+The server only pays attention to GitHub [`push` events][push] from this user/organization.
+Additional configuration is discussed above, but a minimal setup to run the server would look like this:

 ```bash
 # replace <github-user> with your user or organization name